-Pest Management: Hull discoloration (epicarp lesion) typical of plant bug feeding prior to shell hardening does not occur after hardening.
+More Pest Management: Watch out for citrus flat mite, a common pest in July that turns the rachis and hull tissue brown from feeding.
+Continue to watch for leaf footed plant bug and stink bugs, which are difficult to detect after shell hardening.
+This is because the hull and shell do not develop the brown lesion characteristic of bug damage (epicarp lesion) earlier in the season when the shells are soft.
 Hence, nuts observed now with external lesion symptoms are old damage.
+Feeding after shell hardening will often show a tiny, clear bead of sap on the hull from where the stylet penetrated. ..
 Do not forget to look for new damage at the base of the nut where it attaches to the stem.
 This is the "Achilles' heel" of pistachio since it remains softer and the insects somehow know this!
 Feeding at this site can cause loss of the developing kernel.
 Big bug feeding elsewhere on developing kernels causes distortion, sunken areas and black lesions in the meat (kernel necrosis).
 Carry a pair of hand shears during orchard monitoring.
 Select nuts randomly and cut them open to examine evidence of recent kernel damage.
 Stigmatomycosis, a fungal yeast infection resulting in wet, slimy kernels is also transmitted by the big bug mouthparts penetrating the kernel.
 Keep your UC/Pistachio industry insect guide handy for reference in the field.